Record two to ten NEF (RAW) exposures as a single photograph.

 Choose the first exposure.

-To choose the first exposure from the NEF (RAW) images already recorded to the memory card, highlight Select first exposure (NEF) and press 2.
+To choose the first exposure from existing photos taken with Large selected for Image size > NEF (RAW) in the photo shooting menu, highlight Select first exposure (NEF) and press 2.
 Use the multi selector to highlight the desired image and press J to select (to view the highlighted image full screen, press and hold the X button).
 To choose from images in a different slot or folder, press the W (M) button.

 Frame a photograph, focus, and shoot.